 4. The silent treatment.

-The silent treatment is used against us, so we feel insignificant, Invalidated, insecure, vulnerable, unloved, to make us question and doubt ourselves, they usually make it so we can not get hold of them with the disappearing act, or so we are walking on eggshells for the present silent treatment.
+The silent treatment is used against us, so we feel insignificant, Invalidated, insecure, vulnerable, and unloved, to make us question and doubt ourselves.
+They usually make it so we can not get hold of them with the disappearing act, or so we are walking on eggshells for the present silent treatment.

 5. Turning up the volume.

-When they over talk us.
-When they get angry and feel as though they are losing control of the conversation, they will turn up the volume.
+When they overtalk us when they get angry and feel as though they are losing control of the conversation, they will turn up the volume.
 They do this to shock, confuse, intimated and basically bully us into submission.
-This is because when we feel intimated, our rational thinking, our best defence is weak.
+This is because when we feel intimidated, our rational thinking, our best defence, is weak.
 They are using more physiological warfare against us.
 This is when they lack intelligence over the conversation.
 So they have to talk louder and over us to dominate the conversation and take back control.

 How to disarm.
 Stop talking.
-They are not interested in your point of view, and they want to scare you into taking on their opinions, turn your ears off.
+They are not interested in your point of view, and they want to scare you into taking on their opinions and turn your ears off.
 Go into your own mind and focus on your own opinions and thoughts.